FrankWorldview/blockchain/smart_contracts/3_Exercise3.md

 + Install the `React Developer Tools` plugin in your browser for advanced debugging.
 + `forge clean` can remove the build artifacts and cache directories.

+Thank:
+How to automatically update fundraiser cards after a fundraising campaign is updated (e.g., donated)?

 Credits:
 The code of this example is based on the work of [RedSquirrelTech](https://github.com/RedSquirrelTech/hoscdev).